 3. Engage students by encouraging them to express their classroom learning experiences.

 4. Assign homework for the purpose of retention and preparation.

-For the sixth year in a row, US News & World Report has ranked North Pointe as one of the Best High Schools in America.
+For the sixth year in a row, US News and World Report has ranked North Pointe as one of the Best High Schools in America.
 The 2017 rankings have North Pointe moving up to #2 among all public district and charter High Schools in Phoenix after being #3 last year.
-North Pointe also advanced in State rankings from #21 last year to #15 this year (half of the top 14 schools in the State are based in Tucson or Northern Arizona).
+Being #2 out of over 200 high schools in the nation's fifth largest city is something we're proud of.
+Especially since you don't have to possess a special talent or be the smartest person in the class to enroll at North Pointe.
+All you need is a desire to be more than you are right now.
+North Pointe also advanced in State rankings from #21 last year to #15 this year.

 Schedule a Tour

 Download 2017-2018 Application Packet